- What is it?

 (for example, by using

 live in a portion of memory called the heap.

-DevTools Memory pane lets you peek at how an isolate is using memory at a given moment.
-This pane, using Snapshot and Reset, can display accumulator counts.
+DevTools Memory page lets you peek at how an isolate is using memory at a given moment.
+Using Monitor Allocations and Reset options, you can analyze accumulator counts.
 The accumulators can be used to study the rate of memory allocations, if you suspect your application is leaking memory or has other bugs relating to memory allocation.

-Memory profiling consists of four parts, each increasing in granularity:
+Memory profiling consists of six parts, each increasing in granularity: